gavinlyonsrepo/cylon/Readme.md

 Cylon is a standalone bash scirpt installed to user/bin by package build type cylon to run Some function require software installed as listed below. this is left to user discretion.

-Funtions:
+Functions:
-(1)Updates Offical Arch Repos with pacman
+(1)Updates main Arch Repos with pacman
 (2)Pacman maintenance routine.
 Delete orphans + Prunes older packages from cache + Writes installed package lists to files